What you see: Brown area on a banana, just below a dark impact wound on its peel.

 The brown color alone doesn’t necessarily indicate that anything is unsafe.
 It’s just evidence that something weakened the banana cells and their defenses kicked in.
 If you see a brown bruise on the peel, but pristine banana flesh underneath, the damage was restricted to the exterior, so go ahead and eat your banana.

-If, however, you see that the white banana flesh has also discolored, as in the banana above, that means the impact hit deeper.
+If, however, the white banana flesh has also discolored, as in the banana above, that means the impact hit deeper.
 In that case, consider:

-For more everyday bumps like the banana pictured above, Chang’s approach is to trim around any bruises on the banana flesh and to not worry about bruises if the edible portion of the fruit remains pristine.
+For more everyday bumps like the banana pictured above experienced, Chang’s approach is to trim around any bruises on the banana flesh and to not worry about bruises if the edible portion of the fruit remains pristine.

 Chang notes that the little brown dots that appear on a ripening banana are not injuries, but rather normal peel color changes that occur as the banana ages.
 Impress your family and friends by calling them “senescent spots.”